arantespp/arantespp.com/posts/zettelkasten/scrum.md

 ## Questions

-- How do you define Scrum with few words?
+- How do you define Scrum with a few words?

-- Besides software development, which does other fields use Scrum?
+- Besides software development, which do other fields use Scrum?

 - What does the Product Owner do?
 And the Scrum Master?

-- Scrum framework defines some tools, ceremonies, and roles.
+- The scrum framework defines some tools, ceremonies, and roles.
 List them.

 - Does Scrum work with a team working remotely?